freeCodeCamp/devdocs/README.md

 ## Questions?

-If you have any questions, please feel free to ask them on the [mailing list](https://groups.google.com/d/forum/devdocs).
+If you have any questions, please feel free to ask them on the contributor chat room on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs).